 - Bookmarks - Viewpoints that are stored alongside the map.
 For example, you might have a bookmark for each mountain in a map detailing a climber's adventures.

-Maps and scenes are the documents (containers) for geographic content; having a map or scene does not automatically display it.
-You can use a MapView to display maps and a SceneView to display scenes.
+If you want to display a map or scene in your app you can use a MapView to display maps and a SceneView to display scenes.
 In this context, the map or scene represents the model, while the MapView or SceneView is the view tier in the model-view-controller pattern.
-The views handle rendering the map or scene as well as providing services on top of the underlying document, like showing overlay graphics, enabling identify and selection, and performing visual analysis.
+These views handle rendering the map or scene and providing services to navigate the scene, show overlay graphics, enable identify and selection, and perform visual analysis.

 A 2D map resembles a paper map where a representation of the earth is projected onto a 2D surface.
 In 3D, the map is projected onto a globe that more accurately models the spherical shape of the earth.